fmcgeough/fmcgeough.github.io/_posts/2024-09-02-ecto-telemetry.md

 > mechanical, hydraulic and optical.

 Early systems that used telemetry were quite primitive.
-For example, early steam engines performed measurements on a mercury pressure gauge and was able to indicate the measurement at a short distance.
-Our modern view of telemetry involves transmitting measurements data in large volumes from multiple points to a common analysis system where graphs, charts, gauges and general queries over measurement data is possible.
+For example, early steam engines performed measurements on a mercury pressure gauge.
+The gauges indicated the measurement and could be read at a short distance.
+Our modern use of telemetry involves transmitting measurements data in large volumes from multiple points to a common analysis system where graphs, charts, gauges and general queries over measurement data is possible.

 A telemetry event is a measurement (or measurements) at a specific point in time and given a timestamp and a name.
 Telemetry events are a history (of sorts) for your system.

 ## Why do I want Telemetry?

 Embracing telemetry allows monitoring your software.
 You can use the measurements to evaluate and monitor the general health of your software.
 You can use it to spot trends that require investigation and evaluation.
 For example, it's important to know if APIs provided by your service are suddenly 50% slower.
 That's something that probably needs immediate investigation!
 And it's easily visible if you are using telemetry.

 In the context of Ecto, using it's telemetry events can give you: